Please note: Fall 2021 Programmes have been canceled due to COVID.

-The Geology of New Zealand Programme (Geology) begins with a five-week field camp, which includes a series of interlinked modules that explore the stratigraphy, mountain building, and tectonics of the South Island, and the volcanology and geothermal geology of the North Island.
-Following field-camp, students transition to a campus semester at the University of Canterbury located in Christchurch on New Zealand’s South Island.
-While at the University of Canterbury, students enroll in four courses, one of which is a research methods course based upon data collected in field camp.
+The campus portion of the programme is hosted at the University of Canterbury located in Christchurch on New Zealand’s South Island.
+While at the University of Canterbury, students enrol in four courses, one of which can be a research methods course offered only to FA students .
 Follow this link to learn about the University of Canterbury.

-For 5 weeks, students will travel throughout the North and South Islands, deciphering the geologic evolution of New Zealand from a series of linked field modules.
+For 1 month, students will travel throughout the North and South Islands, deciphering the geologic evolution of New Zealand from a series of linked field modules.
 Our goal is to provide students with a skill base of field-focused techniques that will enable them to understand the fundamental causes and timescales of geologic processes.
 Field work is complemented by map preparation and exercises in the evenings, as well as lectures that highlight a wide variety of our staff’s field and laboratory-based studies.

 Field module 1 introduces the various types of rocks, processes and stratigraphic relationships, and how to record these (field notebooks) and depict these in geological maps and cross sections.
 The module is based on the principles of in-field training utilizing and developing basic field mapping skills such as the observation, recording and interpretation.
 In this module you will learn basic field mapping skills, including the compilation of a detailed stratigraphic column and geological map of a coastal exposure.
 You will be introduced to the various rock groups, the particulars of and how to describe variations of these rocks, and how to start interpreting geologic processes